 Consider these three benefits of a vCISO that make outsourcing a preferred option—not a stopgap measure—for many SMBs:

 - Radically lower cost.
-Top InfoSec talent demands (and deserves) a high salary. vCISO services can often cost less than 25% of a CISO’s salary, let alone ancillary FTE costs like benefits, office space, etc. One reason is you pay only for what you need, whether it’s just expert advice to grow the skills of your current staff, or an end-to-end managed service.
+Top InfoSec talent demands (and deserves) a high salary. vCISO services can often cost less than 25% of a CISO’s salary, let alone ancillary FTE costs like benefits, office space, etc. One reason a vCISO is more cost-effective is you pay only for what you need; whether it’s just expert advice to grow the skills of your current staff, a strategic roadmap, or an end-to-end managed service.

 Like any outsourcing arrangement, contracting for a vCISO helps you strengthen your focus on your core business.
 It also helps you get the most from your current security investments and skills.